ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

 | **Flavor**   | The term _flavor_ describes an instance's size, and it defines the pre-determined resource specifications for the amount of vCPU, RAM, and disk space available to an instance.   														      |

-## Select from alternative cloud images provided by IBM Blue Box
+## Select from alternative cloud images provided by IBM Bluemix Private Cloud

-The IBM Blue Box Cloud in this release comes pre-populated with Cirros 0.3.3 x86_64 images.
-Additional cloud images are available, provided as a customer courtesy by IBM Blue Box.
+The IBM Bluemix Private Cloud in this release comes pre-populated with Cirros 0.3.3 x86_64 images.
+Additional cloud images are available, provided as a customer courtesy by IBM Bluemix Private Cloud.

 You may upload and install separately-acquired operating system software, or you may provision any of the following operating system images that we make available to you as a virtual machine instance.
 You are responsible to comply with all applicable operating system license terms and to acquire proper entitlements for each virtual machine instance.